NZMSA/2018-Phase-2/1. Frontend/README.md

 <button type="button" className="btn" onClick={this.uploadMeme}>Upload</button>
 ```

-7. Now that we're not using `methodNotImplemented` function, go ahead and delete that function (lint will complain if we keep it there).
+7. Now that we're not using the `methodNotImplemented` function, go ahead and delete it (lint will complain if we keep it there).

 That's it for POST request - Try uploading a meme!

 ## 5. Edit existing meme (PUT)

-We're now going to try edit the title and / or the tag of an existing meme using the following endpoint: `http://phase2apitest.azurewebsites.net/api/meme/[id]` where id is the id of the meme you want to edit.
+We're now going to try edit the title and/or the tag of an existing meme using the following endpoint: `http://phase2apitest.azurewebsites.net/api/meme/[id]` where id is the id of the meme you want to edit.
 Unlike previous requests, we need to pass in all values relating to that specific meme such as uploaded date, url, width and height.

 1. In `MemeDetail.tsx` add the following (below `downloadMeme`)
 ```javascript